kblake/functional-programming/README.md

   * Functions that can take functions in as arguments or functions that return functions
   * https://github.com/kblake/functional-programming/tree/master/code/higher_order
 * **Side-effects & State**
+  * take data, copy it, alter copy, return it
+  * always return the same output for any given input
   * https://github.com/kblake/functional-programming/tree/master/code/side_effects
 ```
 Doing the maths: